SiJiL82/ecommerce-site/README.md

   - The intuitively laid out navbar exists on every page of the site, which should encourage users to visit the different pages.
   - If a user visits a non-existent page, a custom 404 error page includes links to the homepage and shop, encouraging them to visit those pages.
   - The site features newsletter signup functionality, encouraging users to come back to the site when new products or features are added.
+- What marketing strategies do we implement to increase site visits and purchases?
+  - Social media accounts to be used along side the main site:
+    - Promote specific products.
+    - Highlight events / markets we are visiting.
+    - Inform people about new products.
+    - Post polls / questions about products people would be interested in seeing.
+  - Send out a regular newsletter to subscribers with a summary of what's new, and what's upcoming.
 ## SEO
 SEO keyword research to help the site appear high in rankings:
 - ### Topics: